Benjamin8585/BBSwift/README.md

 ### GridStack

 This is the SwiftUI collectionview equivalent.
 It iterates through rows, column and objects you provide.
 Just specify the number of columns and you're good to go.

+### Print

+Use this to print data inside a SwiftUI view